rohitrgandhi/markSeven/README.md

 # markSeven

 Fun translation app- any other fun translation app.
-This is your assignment.
 This is similar to # markSix

 # Made a Pirate-Translation App